0xDkXy/Notes/Research_Proposal/RP New.md

 Formal methods is a kind of static analysis method.
 Formal methods is the term applied to the analysis of software (and computer hardware) whose results are obtained purely through the use of rigorous mathematical methods.
 The mathematical techniques used include denotational semantics, axiomatic semantics, operational semantics, and abstract interpretation.

 Some of the implementation techniques of formal static analysis include:
  - Abstract interpretation, to model the effect that every statement has on the state of an abstract machine (i.e., it 'executes' the software based on the mathematical properties of each statement and declaration).
 This abstract machine over-approximates the behaviours of the system: the abstract system is thus made simpler to analyze, at the expense of _incompleteness_ (not every property true of the original system is true of the abstract system).
-If properly done, though, abstract interpretation is _sound_ (every property true of the abstract system can be mapped to a true property of the original system).
+If properly done, though, abstract interpretation is _soud_ (every property true of the abstract system can be mapped to a true property of the original system).
  - Data-flow analysis, a lattice-based technique for gathering information about the possible set of values;
  - Hoare logic, a formal system with a set of logical rules for reasoning rigorously about the correctness of computer programs.
  - Model checking, considers systems that have finite state or may be reduced to finite state by abstraction;